pakdev/ImapSync/README.md

-# ImapSync
+# MailSync
-Windows service to sync email from IMAP servers
+Windows service to sync email from POP3 or IMAP servers